 Create new documents from a specific template

-You can set a preference in Pages to always open a new document in a particular template instead of from the template chooser.
+You can change a setting in Pages to always open a new document in a particular template instead of from the template chooser.

-Choose Pages > Preferences (from the Pages menu at the top of your screen).
+Choose Pages > Settings (from the Pages menu at the top of your screen).

-Click General at the top of the preferences window, then select “Use template.”
+Click General at the top of the settings window, then select “Use template.”